ChristopherWMM/Terra/README.md

 #### Perlin Noise Algorithm

 1. **Definition:**
-   1. Second level grid generation.
+   1. Perlin grid generation.
-   2. Pseudorandom vector generation at each second level grid vertex.
+   2. Pseudorandom vector generation at each Perlin grid vertex.
 2. **Calculation:**
    1. Calculate the Dot Product between each first level grid value and its four respective second level grid vertex vectors.
 This ensures that each point in adjacent second level grid quadrants share two vectors.
 3. **Interpolation:**